How Do You Round 3 Decimal Places?

 Everyday Use: If you’re measuring ingredients for a recipe, a measurement of 0.12345 liters might be rounded to 0.123 liters.
 This makes the quantity

 In the long run, rounding to three decimal places is best understood as one tool among many for managing information quality.
-Its value lies not in rigid adherence but in thoughtful application: preserving what matters, discarding what distracts, and communicating results with honesty and clarity.
+Even so, its value lies not in rigid adherence but in thoughtful application: preserving what matters, discarding what distracts, and communicating results with honesty and clarity.
 By balancing precision with purpose, we turn raw numbers into reliable insight—equipping decisions with just enough detail to be trustworthy, yet simple enough to be acted upon.